|◄ APRIL ►|

 St. George’s Day (England)

-Apr 23: Dr. Norbert Wiener, an eminent mathematician at the Massachusetts Institute of Technology whose work plays an important role in control systems, robotics and cybernetics, says in an interview published in the Boston Globe that the U.S. is “on the threshold of a catastrophic second industrial revolution brought about the by use of the automated machine.
+Apr 23: MIT professor says robots will replace people in factories.
+Dr. Norbert Wiener, an eminent mathematician at the Massachusetts Institute of Technology whose work plays an important role in control systems, robotics and cybernetics, says in an interview published in the Boston Globe that the U.S. is “on the threshold of a catastrophic second industrial revolution brought about the by use of the automated machine.
 Unless we prepare ourselves for it our industrial cities face a vast decentralization process, and a shifting of population to rural districts brought about by unemployment.”
 Wiener points to the shutdown of the huge mills in Manchester, New Hampshire, as an example of how automated machines are already displacing human labor.
 He predicts that “the rapid development of the automatic machine in industry will … completely wipe out the assembly line and in its place substitute a complicated electronic machine which will do the same work faster and better.
 Whereas an assembly line contained a hundred workers, with the automation, this same line will resemble the emptiness of a huge power plant, with only a skeleton maintenance crew to service the machine.”
 He says, “We must prepare for this by intelligent use of welfare until a time of stabilization occurs.
 We must change our judgement of value from a quantitative to a qualitative one.
 We can no longer fear the word ‘socialism’.”
 Wiener predicts that this revolution would take place “within the next decade, or sooner if hastened by another war,” which won’t quite come true.
-The revolution will be much slower ro arrive — about twenty-five to fifty years, depending on the industry.
+It will take about twenty-five to fifty years, depending on the industry.
 Entertainer and columnist Billy Rose envisions a time capsule to be buried in 1950 and opened in 2050.
 He suggests placing a copy of Time magazine with an article mentioning Wiener’s work.
 Says Rose, “It will probably startle the cellar-dwellers of 2050 to learn that there was a time when people were only thinking of the machines taking over.”

 ▲Monday, April 24

-Apr 24: President Harry Truman gives a much-anticipated speech at a Federal Bar Association dinner in which he denounces the tactics of Sen. Joseph McCarthy (R-WI), whose charges of Communist infiltration of the State Department have roiled the Senate and brought about a Senate subcommittee inquiry.
+Apr 24: Truman denounces McCarthy: We’re going to keep the Bill of Rights on our books.”
+President Harry Truman gives a much-anticipated speech at a Federal Bar Association dinner in which he denounces the tactics of Sen. Joseph McCarthy (R-WI), whose charges of Communist infiltration of the State Department have roiled the Senate and brought about a Senate subcommittee inquiry.
 He delivers a vigorous defense of his administration’s loyalty program, which he says has done an effective job of keeping Communists off of the federal payroll.
 “We now have under investigation the cases of over 1,000 citizens to determine whether steps should be taken to revoke their citizenship on grounds involving subversive activities.
 One hundred and thirty-eight persons are under orders of deportation on grounds involving Communism.”
 Without mentioning McCarthy by name, Truman denounces “false patriots” who say that this program doesn’t go far enough.
 “They want us to dismiss employees on the basis of unsupported charges,” he says.
 But “under the supervision of this (Loyalty Review Board), the loyalty program has rid the government of all employees who were found to be disloyal … Not a single person who has been adjudged to be a Communist or otherwise disloyal remains on the Government payroll today.”
 Contrasting his administration’s methods to McCarthy’s anti-communist campaign in the Senate, Truman says that the Loyalty Review Board’s investigators “know the job cannot be done by publicly denouncing men as ‘Communists’ without having evidence to support such a charge or by blackening the character of persons because their views are different from those of the accuser, or by hurling sensational accusations based on gossip, hearsay, or maybe just a hunch. … There is a right way and a wrong way to fight Communism. … We are not going to transform our fine FBI into a gestapo secret police.
 That’s what some people would like to do.
 We are not going to try to control what our people read and say and think.
 We are not going to turn the United States into a right-wing totalitarian country in order to deal with a left-wing totalitarian threat.
 In short, we’re not going to end democracy.
 We’re going to keep the Bill of Rights on the books.”

 ▲Tuesday, April 25